Pau-REBROB/30DayMapChallenge2025/README.md

 ## Maps developed
 The repo include the following subprojects:
 - Tourist housing in the city of Barcelona / Day 1 - Points
-- Flux de passatgers des de l'aeroport de Barcelona / Day 10 - Air
+- 2024 Departures from Barcelona / Day 10 - Air
 - GR and PR footpaths / Day 14 - OSM
 - Spain population / Day 25 - Hexagons